deeanalyst/Drosera-Network/update-to-hoodi.md

 * Replace `PV_KEY` with your operator privatekey
 * Replace `TRAP_ADDRESS` with your Trap address gotten in Step 4
 * If you have more operators, execute the command for each operator
+* Also, you can opt-in to your trap address via web browser by connecting your operator address to the site: https://app.drosera.io/

 <img width="959" height="40" alt="image" src="https://github.com/user-attachments/assets/1fcd57af-7846-4897-abfd-92597339397f" />

+Now wait until your Node logs get rid of `Fetching block data...`, the your operators start functioning perfectly